blasf1/MintEDGE/README.md

 - Agnostic w.r.t.
 Radio Access Network
 - Define your own resource allocation strategy, focused on energy, QoS or both.
 - Use real maps for more realistic scenarios.
-- Import real infrastructure.
-We provide the data for the Netherlands [4].
+- Ability to import real infrastructures.
+We provide data for the Netherlands [4] and Luxembourg [5].
-- Import realistic mobility traces such as TAPASCologne [5] or VehiLux [6], or generate yours with SUMO or any other user mobility simulator.
+- Import realistic mobility traces such as TAPASCologne [6] or VehiLux [7], or generate yours with SUMO or any other user mobility simulator.
 - You can use MintEDGE to evaluate workload predictors as part of your resource allocation strategy.
 By default, we provide an ideal predictor.
 - We use the realistic and lightweight energy model from [LEAF](https://github.com/dos-group/leaf/)'s [3].